componentjs/component/Readme.md

   - installs dependencies from the command-line or ./component.json
   - avoid name squatting through github's naming conventions
   - build your components with `--standalone` to share them with non-component(1) users
+  - discovery of useful packages is simple with a robust search
   - view documentation from the command line
   - simple private registry set up (all you need is a file server)
   - very fast